Twice a year we take part in Free Wills Month. If you are aged 55 or over you can have your will written or updated free of charge.

 Your solicitor will help to draw up a simple or mirror will that respects your wishes while avoiding any potentially difficult decisions or legal complications.

-They will ask some questions to understand your plans, so it helps to have thought about who you’d like to leave your belongings and home - and also by updating your will, you can support the work of your chosen charity.
+They will ask some questions to understand your plans, so it helps to have thought about who you’d like to leave your belongings and home to.
+Also by updating your will, you can support the work of your chosen charity.

 What could a gift in your will do for breast cancer research?

-A gift in your will could help make our vision a reality - that every woman who develops breast cancer will live.
+Our vision is that by 2050 every woman who develops breast cancer will live, and live well.
+By leaving a gift in your will, it could help to make our vision a reality.
 With your help, we could pay for the long-term research that will lead to new treatments and radical change and progress like never before.
 The way breast cancer is treated could be changed.
 Treatments could become more precise, less disruptive and can be made available faster.

 “I decided to leave a gift to Breast Cancer Now when I went to write my will.
 Neither I nor my husband had a will and I realised that nothing was in place for our children should anything happen to us.
 I chose to leave a gift in my will and immediately asked for it to go to breast cancer research.
 My mother was first diagnosed with breast cancer when I was just 19.
 My maternal aunties have both had breast cancer, and I’ve had a few scares myself.
 So breast cancer is close to my heart.”